openfisca/openfisca-doc/source/installation/index.md

 * rely on already installed Web API instances and have nothing to install on your local environement.
 * or, run the Web API on your local environment; this requires a `Python` installation.
 You may for exemple want to call OpenFisca Web API to run some calculations for a Web site.

+### How to install Python

+Python installation depends on your operating system.

+You will find the default installation instructions in [Python official documentation](https://www.python.org/downloads/).

+Microsoft Windows users, can also rely [conda](https://docs.conda.io/en/latest/) package and environment manager to use [OpenFisca-Country-Template](https://anaconda.org/search?q=openfisca-country-template) or one of the openfisca packages [published as conda packages](https://anaconda.org/search?q=openfisca).
+We recommend this option for an easier installation but the available packages list is shorter.

+To install Python through conda:
+* install the [Anaconda distribution](https://anaconda.org) for Python and conda.
+* or, for users with less disk space, install the minimal [Miniconda distribution](https://docs.conda.io/en/latest/miniconda.html) for Python and conda.

+[Docker](https://www.docker.com) users can create a container and rely on [Python official image](https://hub.docker.com/_/python) instead.

 ## Installation issues in specific environments